cgcbrown/gobsmack-challenge/README.md

 ### What would I do next if I had to develop it further

 I would most likely design a better experience and UI for both the mobile and tablet designs.
 As they stand, they are functional but nothing special.

+Figure out and solve the typescript error I get from importing the SVG icons using *gatsby-plugin-react-svg*.